Mauchline: Mauchline ware

-The production of Scottish white-wood products, or Mauchline ware, was carried out from the 1820s until 1939 by the firm of W & A Smith among other less long-lived manufacturers.
+The production of Scottish white-wood products, or Mauchline ware, was carried out from the 1820s until 1939 by the firm of W & A Smith, among other less long-lived manufacturers.
+The wood used was sycamore.
 These boxes were extremely collectable.
 They ranged from the basic transfer as on small vases, each piece having the view of the place of purchase.
 The transfer subjects ranged across Scotland and more of the British Isles to the rest of the world.
 Tartan ware was also extremely popular as a result of the Smiths inventing a machine for "weaving" tartan designs on paper.
 Fernware was introduced in the 1870s.
 This involved applying actual ferns to the wood which was then stippled in dark brown, the ferns removed and the wood varnished.
-The wood used was Sycamore.
 These products were sent all over the world.
 A fire in 1933 stopped production, which was never restarted, and W & A Smith finally closed down in 1939.